History of Oligarchy in Timeline

 Oligarchy

-1907: Shaw Coined the Concept of Intellectual Oligarchy
+1907: George Bernard Shaw Coined the Concept of Intellectual Oligarchy

 In 1907, George Bernard Shaw introduced the concept of an intellectual oligarchy in his play Major Barbara, criticizing the control of society by intellectual elites and advocating for the empowerment of the common people.

-In 1965, Ferdinand Marcos began his presidency in the Philippines, during which monopolies linked to his family and associates began to emerge.
+In 1965, Ferdinand Marcos began his presidency in the Philippines, during which monopolies linked to his family and close associates began to emerge, marking the start of what analysts have described as an era of oligarchy.

 1979: Establishment of the Islamic Republic of Iran

-In 1979, the Islamic Republic of Iran was established after the Iranian Revolution.
-This system is sometimes described as a clerical oligarchy where a small group of Shia clerics hold significant power.
+In 1979, the Islamic Republic of Iran was established after the Iranian Revolution, which is sometimes described as a clerical oligarchy.
+The ruling system, Velayat-e-Faqih, places power in a small group of Shia clerics.

 1986: End of Marcos' Presidency

-In 1986, Ferdinand Marcos' presidency ended in the Philippines, a period marked by the rise of monopolies linked to his family and associates, leading analysts to describe the era as an oligarchy.
+In 1986, the presidency of Ferdinand Marcos in the Philippines ended, concluding a period characterized by the rise of monopolies linked to the Marcos family and their associates, a period often described as an era of oligarchy.

-In 1991, Ukraine gained independence, leading to the rise of a powerful class of business elites known as Ukrainian oligarchs, who gained control of state assets during rapid privatization after the collapse of the Soviet Union.
+In 1991, following Ukraine's independence, a powerful class of business elites, known as Ukrainian oligarchs, emerged and played a significant role in the country's politics and economy, gaining control of state assets during rapid privatization.

 1991: Dissolution of Soviet Union and Rise of Russian Oligarchs

-In 2008, economist Simon Johnson argued that an American financial oligarchy became prominent following the financial crisis, wielding significant power over the economy and political decisions.
+Following the 2008 financial crisis, economist Simon Johnson argued that an American financial oligarchy became particularly prominent, wielding significant power over the economy and political decisions.

 2010: Citizens United v.
 FEC Supreme Court Decision

-In 2010, the Citizens United v.
+The 2010 Citizens United v.
 FEC Supreme Court decision removed limits on donations to political campaigns.
-This decision was later cited by Jimmy Carter in 2015 when he characterized the United States as an "oligarchy with unlimited political bribery".

-In 2014, Martin Gilens and Benjamin Page argued in a study that the United States' political system disproportionately reflects the preferences of wealthy individuals and business groups, sidelining the majority of Americans.
+In 2014, a study by political scientists Martin Gilens and Benjamin Page argued that the United States' political system disproportionately reflects the preferences of wealthy individuals and business groups rather than average citizens, based on their analysis of policy outcomes between 1981 and 2002.

-In 2016, Rodrigo Duterte was elected President of the Philippines, promising to dismantle the oligarchy.
-Despite his promises, corporate oligarchy persisted throughout his tenure, with figures allied to Duterte benefiting during his administration.
+In 2016, Rodrigo Duterte was elected president of the Philippines and pledged to dismantle the oligarchy.
+Despite his criticisms of prominent tycoons, corporate oligarchy persisted throughout his administration, and figures allied with Duterte benefitted.

-In 2021, Ukraine passed a law aimed at curbing oligarchic influence on politics and the economy.
+In 2021, Ukraine passed a law aimed at curbing the influence of oligarchs on politics and the economy, in an attempt to address the power held by business elites since the country's independence.

-In 2024, businessman Elon Musk, contributed over $200 million into the election, creating a "super" PAC to promote Donald Trump's campaign and later becoming the head of the Department of Government Efficiency, has been described as an oligarch due to his extensive influence on Trump during his second presidency.
+In 2024, Elon Musk contributed over $200 million into the election, creating a "super" PAC to promote Donald Trump's campaign, and has been described as an oligarch due to his extensive influence on Trump's second presidency.

 On January 15, 2025, outgoing U.S. President Joe Biden warned in his farewell address that an oligarchy was taking shape in America, threatening democracy, basic rights, and freedom, aided by a tech–industrial complex.